Elinor Florence, Author

 Read More

-Ruth Owen Whitelegg of Brantford, Ontario, trained as a photographer for the Royal Canadian Air Force and served at RCAF Centralia, Ontario, during World War Two.
+RCAF photographer Ruth Owen Whitelegg of Brantford, Ontario, served at an air training base at Centralia, Ontario, during World War Two.
 Her photo album gives us a fascinating glimpse into wartime history, crammed with snapshots of life on a Canadian air training base.
-Ruth was born on March 12, 1925 to parents […]
+RCAF Photographer Bio Ruth was born on March 12, 1925 to parents […]

 Read More

-Because my focus is on women’s lives during World War Two, I’m always delighted to unearth little-known stories about their adventures.
+Because my focus is on women in wartime, I’m always delighted to unearth little-known stories about their adventures.
 Here are four of the best.
-MARGARET HERMESTON This petite photographer achieved monumental significance by becoming the first female photographer in the Canadian Army.
-Her name was Sgt.
-Karen Margaret Hermeston of the Canadian Women’s Army […]
+Women in Wartime MARGARET HERMESTON One of the unusual women in wartime was this petite photographer, who achieved monumental significance by becoming the first female Canadian army photographer.
+Her name was […]

 Read More